-We will also visit the House for an Art Lover and, away from the city, it is hoped that we will visit Hill House, one of his finest domestic creations, which sits high above the River Clyde with commanding views of the firth.
+We visit his House for an Art Lover, Scotland Street School and Hill House, one of his finest domestic creations.
 Currently undergoing a major conservation project, it will be enclosed in a metallic mesh structure that will become a feature of the visitor experience.
 This visit is subject to the work being completed in time, and if necessary we will instead visit Scots architect Sir Robert Lorimer’s grand house at Ardkinglas, along with its woodland garden.

 Visit the nearby gardens of Glenarn, reputedly one of the best woodland gardens in Scotland, and sail across the Firth of Clyde to the Isle of Bute for a visit to Mount Stuart, one of the largest High Gothic house in Britain, which offers the perfect combination of architectural grandeur and captivating gardens.
 Finally, no Mackintosh tour would be complete without an afternoon tea experience at the Willow Tearooms in Glasgow’s Sauchiehall Street.

 Gardens and Architecture of the Firth of Clyde Tour Highlights: